dr-ni/aec_cmdline/README.md

 ## Description

 This tool is removing unwanted acoustic loudspeaker-echo from microfone-recordings.
 It handles the incomming and outgoing audio-streams directly over stdin/stdout - either from raw audio-files or over pipes.
 The tool is reading a raw stereo `8kHz S16_LE` input-track, holding the microphone-recording on the left and the unwanted echo signal (the loudspeaker reference-playback) on the right.
-This stereo-track is supplied from a virtual alsa loopback-device, as described in https://github.com/SaneBow/alsa-aec/blob/main/images/workflow.png
+This stereo-track is supplied from a virtual alsa loopback-device.
 The processed raw mono `8kHz S16_LE` audio-output is then finally sent to stdout.

 ## Requirements